 You’ve likely heard the saying, “Why do people rob banks?
 Because that’s where the money is.”
 High traffic websites can be high-value targets for hackers and other nefarious parties for the same reason: that’s where most visitors are.
 Whether they intend to steal user data (like credit cards or personal information) or simply want to deface your site and steal your traffic, media and publishing web properties have always attracted hackers.

 Having tools such as a web application firewall (WAF) help your website’s server and infrastructure from being compromised by automatic attacks.
 Having additional mechanisms such as Transport Layer Security (TLS) ensures that your visitors’ information is not compromised.
 We also recommend having regular malware scans to protect against scripting attacks or SQL injections.

 It’s also a great idea for new and media sites to utilize monitoring tools over the website and its traffic logs to ensure sniff out repeated visits from suspicious IP addresses.
 If detected, you can block such IP addresses from accessing the site before they are able to do it harm.

 Similarly, you can also do periodic safety checks and tune-ups on your website to make sure that it is up to par with industry standards in terms of security.

-When managing high traffic websites that push out a lot of content and serve a large number of visitors, you have to walk a fine line between managing user expectations and your website’s own health and well-being.
+When handling high traffic websites that push out a lot of content and serve a large number of visitors, you have to walk a fine line between managing user expectations and your website’s own health and well-being.
 The good news is that the best practices and recommendations above can help optimize your site for a heavy load without compromising on critical aspects like speed and security.
 By working in concert, each of these suggestions can help play a crucial role in delivering a great experience for thousands or even millions of users without opening up the door to hackers or downtime.